 Due to the delivery model change and increased project scope for I-285 Eastside and I-285 Westside projects (PI 0013914 and PI 0013917) conceptual designs and environmental analyses are still being evaluated and developed.

 - There will be increased capacity with two, barrier-separated, dedicated express lanes in each direction across the entire northern half of I-285.
 Under the previous plan, Georgia DOT could only build one, buffer-separated express lane for the I-285 Westside and I-285 Eastside Express Lanes projects.
 It is expected that the current design along the top end, which already incorporates two express lanes in each direction would not change significantly.

-- The entire project will be barrier-separated, with concrete barriers separating traffic in the express lanes from traffic in the general purpose lanes.
-This change brings measurable safety benefits to motorists in the express lanes.
+- The entire I-285 Express Lanes corridor will be barrier-separated, with concrete barriers separating traffic in the express lanes from traffic in the general purpose lanes.
 Under the previous plan, there would be no barrier on the I-285 Eastside and I-285 Westside Express Lanes projects, only lane separation similar to the I-85 Express Lanes.

 - The private-sector partner will ultimately set tolls within the contract criteria established by the State Road and Tollway Authority (SRTA).
 The rates established by the private-sector partner(s) will reflect market conditions, meaning variable toll rates will be adjusted for more reliable trip times for vehicles including transit.

-- The updates will shift more financial burden from the State and will result in a reduction in public funding commitments for the projects over future decades.
+- Georgia DOT could reduce the need for public funding over 40 years.
+The updates shift more financial burden from the State resulting in a reduction in public funding commitments for the projects over future decades.

 What Hasn’t Changed?